owickstrom/komposition/docs/src/user-guide/introduction.md

 on producing and publishing quality content, instead of spending all of your time in complicated video editors.
 Stop wasting time on manually adjusting clip lengths, building still-frame segments, and dragging clips around, and enjoy a new screencast editing experience.

-Komposition automatically detects scenes in screen capture video, automatically detects sentences in voice-over audio recordings, and features a high-productivity editing workflow.
+Komposition automatically detects scenes in screen capture video, automatically detects sentences in voice-over audio recordings, and features a high-productivity editing workflow based on keyboard navigation.

 ## Adjusting Your Expectations